Sasi8333/INF502-Fall22/assignments/01_git.md

 ```

 9. Write a command sequence to merge the `math` branch into `master` and describe what happened.
 ```
-First checkout to matser branch
+First checkout to master branch

 1.git checkout master
 2.git pull